While not a fan of pushing hyper-achievement on young children, Mary has seen benefits of teaching early reading when appropriate

 On the "yes, sometimes!" side of the question of whether it's appropriate to teach children to read before kindergarten is a 2016 study on early reading readiness.
 It suggests that children as young as 3 who know the difference between a drawing and a written word may be ready to start learning to read.
 "Most children don’t begin formal instruction in reading and writing until they turn five and enter kindergarten," wrote Gerry Everding for Washington University in St. Louis, "but these findings suggest that children as young as three may be tested to see how well their understanding of basic language concepts is progressing."

 On the other hand, an education professor has argued that even age 5 is too young to learn to read, especially for boys.
 "Teaching children at five to read and write can dent their interest in books later on, according to Lilian Katz, a professor of education at [University of] Illinois," reported Polly Curtis in The Guardian.
+Clearly Prof. Katz would not be a fan of early reading books that instruct parents on instructing their pre-kindergarteners.

 "How I Taught My Kid to Read" by John McWhorter, theatlantic.com